 Many degree programs, especially in the biological and behavioral sciences, fund students by means of traineeships.
 They may be awarded on an annual basis or may be renewable for periods up to three years, subject to satisfactory academic progress.
 Traineeships frequently emphasize research, but in the applied social sciences they might combine theory, research, and clinical experience in the field.

 Fellowships, which provide a living stipend, may be awarded to a student by the Graduate School, the student's degree program, or the student's adviser.
 In addition, a student may apply for and win certain fellowships that are awarded directly to the student.
-These require administration by the Graduate School, which also administers two unique universitywide fellowships: the Chancellor's Graduate Fellowships and the Mr. and Mrs. Spencer T. Olin Fellowships.
+These require administration by the Graduate School, which also administers two unique universitywide fellowships: the Chancellor's Graduate Fellowships and the Spencer T. and Ann W. Olin Fellowships.
 These awards provide year-round funding for four to five years.
 Prospective students must apply for them at the time of their application for admission, not after they have enrolled here as graduate students.

 Tuition Charges and Refunds